 - Spread chopped pecans evenly over one of the baking sheets and toast in the oven for about 4-5 minutes.

 - In a large mixing bowl, whisk together the flour, baking powder, cinnamon, nutmeg, cloves, salt, and granulated sugar.
-Add the grated/cubed cold butter and cut it into the dry ingredients with a fork (or use your fingers) until you have small pea-sized crumbs.
+Add the grated/cubed butter and cut it into the dry ingredients with a fork (or use your fingers) until you have small pea-sized crumbs.

 - In a separate mixing bowl, whisk together the buttermilk, egg, and vanilla extract until fully combined.
 Pour the wet ingredients into the dry ingredients and gently mix until the dough starts to come together (it will be a little shaggy).